 The Restated Credit Agreement provides for borrowings of up to \$300,000 under a secured revolving credit facility (the "Revolving Loans") (including up to \$5,000 for letters of credit), and borrowings of up to \$125,000 under a secured term loan facility (the "Term Loans").
-The Restated Credit Agreement also permits the Company, subject to certain requirements, to arrange with lenders for an aggregate of up to \$175,000 of additional revolving and/or term loan commitments (both of which are currently uncommitted), for potential aggregate revolving and term loan commitments under the Restated Credit Agreement of up to \$600,000.
-The Restated Credit Agreement matures on April 18, 2027 (the "Maturity Date"), at which time the revolving commitments thereunder will terminate and all outstanding Revolving Loans and Term Loans, together with all accrued and unpaid interest thereon, must be repaid.
+The Restated Credit Agreement also permits the Company, subject to certain requirements, to arrange with lenders for an aggregate of up to \$175,000 of additional revolving and/or term loan commitments (both of which are currently uncommitted), for potential aggregate revolving and term loan commitments under the Restated Credit Agreement matures on April 18, 2027 (the "Maturity Date"), at which time the revolving commitments thereunder will terminate and all outstanding Revolving Loans and Term Loans, together with all accrued and unpaid interest thereon, must be repaid.

 All obligations under the Restated Credit Agreement are secured by our subsidiary equity interests, as well as accounts receivable, inventory, intellectual property and certain other assets owned by the Company.
 The Restated Credit Agreement contains restrictions on the Company's ability to pay dividends or make distributions or other restricted payments if certain conditions in the Restated Credit Agreement are not fulfilled.
 The Restated Credit Agreement also includes other customary affirmative and negative covenants, including financial covenants relating to the Company's consolidated total leverage ratio and fixed charge coverage ratio.
-The Company was in compliance with the debt covenants set forth in the Restated Credit Agreement as of December 31, 2022.
+In conjunction with the Precision Sport Purchase Agreement dated December 29, 2023, all balances owing the lenders and the Administrative Agent were required to be paid off contemporaneously with the closing of the disposition of the Precision Sport segment which occurred on February 29, 2024.
+Accordingly, all debt obligations were classified as current as of December 31, 2023.

-(a) As of December 31, 2022, the Company had drawn \$18,049 of the approximately \$98,000 available to borrow on the revolving commitment at December 31, 2022, while maintaining compliance with the consolidated total leverage ratio per the Restated Credit Agreement of 3.75 to 1, with a maturity date of April 18, 2027.
+- (a) As of December 31, 2023, the Company had drawn \$10,375 on the revolving commitment.
+On February 29, 2024, upon the closing of the disposition of the Precision Sport segment, the Company terminated and paid off amounts outstanding under the revolving credit facility in full.
 The Company pays interest monthly on any borrowings on the Restated Credit Agreement.
-As of December 31, 2022 and 2021, the rates were approximately 6.3% and 2.4%, respectively.

-- (b) Foreign subsidiaries of the Company have a revolving credit facility and term debt with financial institutions which mature between August 22, 2022 and August 8, 2024.
-The foreign subsidiaries pay interest monthly on any borrowings on the credit facilities as well as monthly payments on the term debt.
-As of December 31, 2022, the interest rates ranged between approximately 1.3% and 4.0% and as of December 31, 2021, the interest rates ranged between approximately 1.3% and 5.2%.
-The - credit facilities are secured by certain assets of the foreign subsidiaries.
-There were no additional amounts available to borrow under the revolving credit facility as of December 31, 2022. - The Company is required to repay the term loan through quarterly payments of \$1,563 beginning with the quarter ended June 30, 2022, increasing to \$3,125 each quarter beginning with the quarter ended June 30, 2023, and any remaining obligations will be repaid in full on the maturity date of the Restated Credit Agreement of April 18, 2027.
+As of December 31, 2023 the interest rates ranged between approximately 7.7% and 9.8%, and as of December 31, 2022, the interest rate was approximately 6.3%. - (b) Foreign subsidiaries of the Company had a revolving credit facility, which matured on March 31, 2023, and term debt with financial institutions, which matures on August 8, 2024.
+The foreign subsidiaries paid interest monthly on any borrowings on the credit facility as well as monthly payments on the term debt.
+As of December 31, 2023, the interest rate was approximately 3.2% and as of December 31, 2022, the interest rates ranged between approximately 1.3% and 4.0%.
+The credit facility was secured by certain assets of the foreign subsidiaries.
+The revolving credit facility was settled and closed as of March 31, 2023 and had no amounts outstanding. - (c) On February 29, 2024, upon the closing of the disposition of the Precision Sport segment, the Company terminated and paid off amounts outstanding under the term loan in full.
 The Company pays interest monthly on any borrowings on the Restated Credit Agreement.
-As of December 31, 2022 and 2021, the rates were approximately 6.3% and 2.4%, respectively.
+As of December 31, 2023 and 2022, the rates were approximately 7.7% and 6.3%, respectively.

-The aggregate maturities of the revolving credit facility for the years subsequent to December 31, 2022 are as follows:

-2023 \$ 11,952

-2024 12,619

-2025 12,500

-2026 12,500

-2027 89,923

-Total future long-term debt payments 139,494

-Less amount representing debt issuance costs (460)

-Total carrying amount of long-term debt 139,034

-Less current portion (11,952)

-Long-term debt obligations \$ 127,082

-NOTE 8.
+NOTE 9.
 DERIVATIVE FINANCIAL INSTRUMENTS